PA-RISC information - since 1999

 Shipments of Itanium workstations ceased two years after release, at the time when Intel moved the x86 architecture to 64-bit.
 Originally envisaged as an industry-changing architecture, Itanium ended up as alternative to other RISC platforms it was meant to replace, and marked the end-phase of HP Unix and RISC platforms.
 Support for Itanium on Linux was also ended with Linux 6.7 in 2024.

-On a side tangent of history, HP inherited both DEC Alpha RISC and OpenVMS through its acquisition of Compaq in the early 2002, both had been having rivals for HP platforms for decades.
+On a side tangent of history, HP inherited both DEC Alpha RISC and OpenVMS through its acquisition of Compaq in early 2002, both had been rivals for HP platforms for decades.
 After discontinuing DEC Alpha, OpenVMS was to find a new home with the Itanium platform at HP, to which it was ported around 2005 to run on HP rx servers, being the first computers to offer both HP-UX and OpenVMS.

 ↑ up